ChrisLMerrill/muse-webperformance-parallel/readme.md

 # Installation

-The plugin is distributed with the rest of the [MuseIDE](http://ide4selenium.com) plugins - press the Extensions button in MuseIDE to add it to your project.
+The extension is distributed with the rest of the [MuseIDE](http://ide4selenium.com) extensions - press the Extensions button in MuseIDE to add it to your project.

 # Configuration and Usage